agiq/bikesharing/README.md

 ## Conclusions
-- Simple Linear Regression (SLR): temp, atemp, casual and registerd displayed a linear red line upward.
+- Simple Linear Regression (SLR): temp displayed a linear red line upward.
 The residual analysis depicted via histogram is normally distributed.
 There is no identifiable pattern found.
 - Multi Linear Regression (MLR): first add one variable, traing the model and reiterate.
 In this process, observe the R-squared and P-value.
 The second method is to add all variables.
 Then, remove the highest P-value one at a time.
 Utilize the corresponding high VIF value to identify the next highest variable to drop.
 Only drop one at a time.
+Manual model training is show the following variables contribute to higher bike rental: season, yr, holiday, weekday, weathersit, temp, and windspeed.
+With that we ended up with 77.8% R-square and 77.9% r2_score.
 - Use Recursive Feature Elimination (RFE) to automate which features to include in training.
+After dropping unwanted variables, the R-squared is 80.9% and the r2_score is 78.9%.
+The following variables positively contribute to the model: 'season', 'yr','holiday','weekday','temp','hum','windspeed','weathersit_2' and 'weathersit_3'.
 - Manual selection of variables for training is a tedious job.
 The automated feature selection is nice, but the computer is not a subject matter expert in your industry.
 Therefore, a hybrid approach is recommended.

 For each of the training method(SLR, MLR, and RFE), plot the error terms, and get r2_score.
 Also, plot y_test against y_test_pred on a scatter plot.